Kaimaoge/IGNNK/README.md

 # Inductive Graph Neural Networks for Spatiotemporal Kriging (IGNNK) -- Code

 This is the code corresponding to the experiments conducted for the work "Inductive Graph Neural Networks for Spatiotemporal Kriging"
-(Yuankai Wu, Dingyi Zhuang, Aurelie Labbe and Lijun Sun).
+(Yuankai Wu, Dingyi Zhuang, Aurélie Labbe and Lijun Sun).

 ## Motivations